duzymaju/scout-units-list/readme.txt

 Add `[sul-units-list id="X"]` shortcode, where `X` is an ID of a base unit.
 You can use also other attributes:

+* `class` (string) - allows to add CSS class,
 * `current` (boolean, `false` as a default value) - allows to show/hide current unit on a list,
 * `levels` (integer, `1` as a default value) - allows to define number of levels with dependent units.

-To define your own template create `scout-units-list` directory in your current theme directory and then create there `UnitsList.phtml` or `UnitsList-X.phtml` file where `X` is an ID of a base unit.
-To customize template of dependent units level you have to create in the same location `UnitsListLevel.phtml` or `UnitsListLevel-X.phtml` file as well.
+To define your own template create `scout-units-list` directory in your current theme directory and then create there `UnitsList.phtml`, `UnitsList-Y.phtml` or `UnitsList-X.phtml` file where `Y` is a type and `X` is an ID of a base unit.
+To customize template of dependent units level you have to create in the same location `UnitsListLevel.phtml`, `UnitsListLevel-Y.phtml` or `UnitsListLevel-X.phtml` file as well.
 To know how to access units data please check default templates in `View/Shortcodes` directory.

 = Showing persons list =

 Add `[sul-persons-list id="X"]` shortcode, where `X` is an ID of a base unit.
+You can use also other attributes:

+* `class` (string) - allows to add CSS class.

-To define your own template create `scout-units-list` directory in your current theme directory and then create there `PersonsList.phtml` or `PersonsList-X.phtml` file where `X` is an ID of a base unit.
+To define your own template create `scout-units-list` directory in your current theme directory and then create there `PersonsList.phtml`, `PersonsList-Y.phtml` or `PersonsList-X.phtml` file where `Y` is a type and `X` is an ID of a base unit.
 To know how to access units data please check default template in `View/Shortcodes` directory.

+= Things to do before stable version release =

+1. Add a shortcode which implements a map with selected units marked on it.
+2. Configurable types/subtypes lists and dependencies.

 = Future plans =

-1. Finish default shortcode templates, add default CSSes.
-2. Add a shortcode which implements a map with selected units marked on it.
-3. Configurable types/subtypes lists and dependencies.
+1. Add for each unit a list of changes (versions).
+2. Add for each user a list of position changes (versions).
-4. Sorting/searching on units/positions lists in admin panel.
+3. Sorting/searching on units/positions lists in admin panel.

 == Installation ==